slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

 Now that you have a conda environment with basically only snakemake installed, let's clone the tutorial git repository.
 Navigate to a folder where you would like to clone it to.

 .. code-block:: console

     git clone https://github.com/saezlab/snk-tutorial
     cd snk-tutorial

 The project repository structure is shown below.
 Snakemake developers recommend a folder structure that separates the workflow from data, results and configurations files.
 This structure is a more lightweight version of the cookiecutter version provided by the snakemake workflows project.
-You can find how to setup your own project directory :ref:`here <cookiecutter>`.
+You can find how to setup your own project directory using a template :ref:`here <cookiecutter>`.

 .. code-block:: none